jacobjr/EvoImp/README.md

 ~~~

 - datasets      --> It contains the databases used in the experiments presented in the article.
-- src          --> It contains the Java code of EvoImp and the libraries used.
+- src          --> It contains the Java code of GAMultImp and the libraries used.
 - supp          --> It has additional data cited in the article, such as baseline tests.

 ~~~